p3palazzo/comparative-histories/chapter.md

 It is the determinism implicit in the timeline of styles that makes these works instances of a philosophy of history.
 What makes them Idealist is the assumption that such determinism was rooted outside the practice of architecture itself.
-In a strand linking Winckelmann to Hegel to Riegl and Wölfflin, these roots were thought to be spiritual.
+These roots hinge on the moral character of a nation, for example the clarity of the Ancient Greeks according to @winckelmann:1764geschichte or the spiritual nature of Hindu architecture according to @fergusson:1855illustrated [v.
+1].
-They thus hinge on the moral character of a nation or its stage of intellectual development, or on a more abstract "will to form" [@riegl:1893stilfragen] or "feeling for form" [@woelfflin:1949italien] peculiar to each time period.
-Another tradition, arising later but much more influential in architectural histories, saw the roots of style as lying in material and social conditions.
+Alternative, historians could invoke a more abstract "will to form" [@riegl:1893stilfragen] or "feeling for form" [@woelfflin:1949italien] peculiar to each time period and region.
+Another tradition, much more influential in architectural histories, saw the roots of style in material and social conditions rather than mental states.
 It was with technological rationalists such as Viollet-Le-Duc that the social and material determinism was strongest [@collins:1988changing].